Kazhuu/movelister/README.md

 Python macros.
 Macros call further Python code which is responsible for manipulating tables and sheets underneath.
 Python process responsible of executing macros is communicating to LibreOffice process using socket.
-Socket communication is handler by LibreOffice's UNO (Universal Network Objects) interface.
+Socket communication is handled by LibreOffice's UNO (Universal Network Objects) interface.
 UNO interface is used to read and write sheet data.

 ## Contributing